DATA-690-SPRING-2022/World_Development_Explorer/wdx_analysis.md

   - Agricultural Land (% of land area)
   - Prevalence of moderate or severe food insecurity in the population (%)
   - Prevalence of undernourishment (% of population)
+  - Permanent cropland (% of land area)
+  - Arable land (% of land area)
 <br/>
 The total agricultural land area in percentage of three countries is shown below in the bar chart. <br/>